vendettathevhsdvrreal/smg4radiobetav2-issues/README.md

 **Insert All Necessary Information**
 - Make sure you put all the necessary information: **Issue**, **Problem**, **SMG4 Radio Web Version**, ** Version 1 or Version 2**, **Screenshot** and **Operating System**.

-**Do not report a game with a already existing entry with the same problem**
+**Do not report a bug with a already existing entry with the same problem**
 - If the Issue or enhancement or question is the same as an older report, comment on the older report with the issue's new status, a description of how it behaved, any screenshots you took, and a operating system.

-**Unmodified Game Dumps**
-- Only publish reports with unmodified game dumps.
-If any patches or modifications are applied, the report will be removed.
-Repackaging your dumps to FPKGs will be treated the same way.